nucleom42/rubee/readme.md

 [Back to content](#content)

 ## Views
-View in RUBEE is just a plain html/erb/react file that can be rendered from the controller.
+View in ruBEE is just a plain html/erb/react file that can be rendered from the controller.

 ## Templates over erb